Summary of changes to Google’s Terms of Service

 - We updated the examples of Google services to reflect changes in how we do business and in our branding

 - We clarified that many of our services include content that you can stream or interact with

-- We revised and reorganized some of the content in this section to make it easier to understand
+- We revised and reorganised some of the content in this section to make it easier to understand

-- We distinguished between the various kinds of services we provide, and explained the reasons we modify and update them
+- We distinguished between the various kinds of services that we provide, and explained the reasons why we modify and update them

 What we expect from you